|

 I think the Mohawks were fitted with machineguns and rocket pods and tested as Attack aircraft until the Air Force found out

-227th Assault Helicopter Battalion, 11th Aviation Group
+227th Assault Helicopter Battalion

 - - - -